 Exceptions include wills, codicils, trusts, powers of attorney, and negotiable instruments

 Canada recognizes electronic signatures at both federal and provincial levels.
 The federal Personal Information Protection and Electronic Documents Act (PIPEDA) provides the overarching framework, while each province has enacted its own electronic commerce legislation.
 The Uniform Electronic Commerce Act (UECA), adopted by most provinces, establishes that an electronic signature satisfies a legal requirement for a signature if the method identifies the person, is reliable, and the parties consent.
 British Columbia, Alberta, Ontario, Quebec, and all other provinces have enacted their own versions, creating comprehensive national coverage.
-SignForge meets Canadian e-signature requirements through its email-based identification, cryptographic integrity verification, consent workflow, and detailed audit trail.
+SignForge records email-based identification, cryptographic integrity verification, a consent workflow, and a detailed audit trail.
 The platform's privacy-first approach — no tracking cookies, data minimization, and EU data residency — aligns with PIPEDA's personal information protection requirements.

 Signer identified via email, IP address, and device metadata